-Over my years of bike travel, lateral frame stiffness is a feature that I’ve come to really appreciate.
-It’s not by any means essential that a touring bike is stiff, but it goes a long way when it comes to the handling, stability and general feel of a frame.
-Other than a couple of hundred extra grams, you’ll find there isn’t any downside to additional stiffness either.
+Over my years of bike travel, lateral frame stiffness is a feature I’ve come to really appreciate.
+It’s not by any means essential that a frame is stiff, but it goes a long way when it comes to the handling, stability and general feel of your bike.

 Why Stiffer Is Better When It Comes To Bike Travel

-The majority of bikes used for travel support a front and rear load; your bike frame is the medium which needs to resist the twisting forces between these two points.
+The majority of touring bikes support a front and rear load, and your frame is the medium which needs to resist the twisting forces between these two points.

 Stiffer touring frames are better for the following reasons:

-On a loaded touring bike, you may have noticed that at certain speeds your frame can wobble about a bit.
-While the degree of frame stiffness isn’t the cause of this oscillation (it’s likely an unbalanced front load or slightly out-of-round front wheel), stiffer frames do have a greater ability to resist it.
-This extra stability is the very first thing I notice when I test loaded touring bikes; I’ve never experienced, nor can I imagine such a thing as too much lateral stiffness.
-Frame stiffness is particularly necessary for drop bar touring bikes as you have less steering leverage to counteract this wobble, should it occur.
+At certain speeds, a touring frame with a front and rear load can wobble about a bit.
+While the degree of frame stiffness isn’t the cause of this oscillation (it’s probably an unbalanced front load or slightly out-of-round front wheel), stiffer frames do have a greater ability to resist it.
+Frame stiffness is even more necessary for drop bar touring bikes as you have less steering leverage to counteract this wobble, should it occur.

 Unbalanced Front Loads

 It’s not always easy to perfectly balance your front load.
 I organise my bags based on use, so on one side, I have kitchen gear and on the other, I have camping gear.
-My kitchen gear works out to be ever so slightly heavier, but by using a super stiff touring frame, I’ve noticed that oscillations are far harder to induce, even with a slightly uneven load.
-In short, you’re afforded a bit more flexibility with how you load the front of your bike.
+My kitchen gear works out to be ever so slightly heavier, but by using a super stiff touring frame, I’ve noticed that oscillations are far harder to induce, even with an uneven load.
+In short, a stiffer frame affords you a bit more flexibility with how you load the front of your bike.

-The torsional rigidity of a stiff frame is undoubtedly more confidence inspiring.
-I feel like I have more control over my loaded bike when there is less noticeable flex coming from the toptube and downtube.
+The torsional rigidity of a stiff frame is undoubtedly more confidence-inspiring to ride.
+I feel like I have more control over my loaded bike when there is less noticeable flex coming from the top tube and down tube.

-Here’s the good news.
-You can build a super stiff touring bike using any frame material.
-I won’t be diving into the specifics of frame materials in this article, instead check out my steel vs. aluminium vs. titanium comparison HERE.
-But in short, a good touring frame can be constructed with aluminium, steel, titanium or carbon – it all comes down to the engineering and design of the frame.
+Here’s the good news: you can build a super-stiff touring bike using any frame material.
+Yep, a good touring frame can be constructed with aluminium, steel, titanium or carbon – it all comes down to the engineering and design of the frame.

 A titanium frame that is equal in strength to a steel frame is about half the weight and half the stiffness.
 To increase the frame stiffness to an adequate amount, titanium manufacturers use larger diameter tubing.
 This results in a frame that is strong and stiff, yet often lighter (and more expensive) than steel.